UsfZA/Habit-Tracker/README.md

   * Navigate to the "Habit Manager" :
      * View all tracked habits and access their details including tasks journal and streak log for each habit
      * Delete habits along with associated tasks, streaks, and achievements.
-     * Update habits to modify details such as name, frequency, period, or goal.
-# Acknowledgments #
-We would like to thank the Django community for their excellent documentation and support.